giuseppedambruoso/lutech-quantum--cnn/README.md

 ## Installation
 1. Clone the repository
 2. Create a virtual environment
-3. Run the command pip install -e .
+3. In the terminal, run the command "pip install -e ." to install the package and all its dependencies.

 ## Usage
 To use the library, follow the steps below.